nus-cs2113-AY2223S2/tp/docs/team/koh-jing-jie-marcus.md

 * Added the `ExampleData` database to store examples of meals and exercises to be used in the `examples` command

 ### Construction of Ui of the program
 Implemented the Ui used for LifeTracker, as well as the Ui for the indivdual commands.
-Ui used to improve the accessibility of the program to any potential users, to ulimately make the program easier to use by streamlining the process for the user
+The Ui is used to improve the accessibility of the program to any potential users, to ulimately make the program easier to use by streamlining the process for the user.
+The Ui consists of:
+* General Ui
+* Calorie Ui
+* Exercise Ui
+* Weight Ui
+* Example Ui

 ## UG/DG
 * Added Documentation for the `filter` and `examples` command